MMSalman26/step-by-step-ML-part1/readme.md

 ### Implementation

 The linear regression model is implemented using NumPy.
-Check out the `linear_regression.py` file for details.
+Check out the `linear_regression.ipynb` file for details.

 ## Logistic Regression

 ### Implementation

 The logistic regression model is implemented using NumPy.
-Explore the `logistic_regression.py` file for a hands-on experience.
+Explore the `logistic_regression.ipynb` file for a hands-on experience.

 ## Contributing